Current Advice on Parasite Control:

 - As noted previously, microfilaremia is infrequent (typically less than 20% of naturally infected cats) and short-lived; the number of circulating microfilariae typically is low.
 Microfilariae are seen in small numbers in experimentally infected cats and persist no more than a few weeks to months.

-- Mature heartworms in cats are smaller than those in dogs; 12-month-old female worms in cats average 21 cm in length, compared with longer than 26 cm in dogs.
+- Mature heartworms in cats are smaller than those in dogs; 12-month-old female worms in cats average 21 cm in length, compare with longer than 26 cm in dogs.

 - Adult heartworms are believed to live for 2 to 4 years in cats.

 Heartworm disease in the cat may involve some or all of the following: